stromerbike/meta-medusa-dist/README.md

 - set "Finding Utilities  ---> grep" to N; Remark: Not needed with grep.
 - set "Finding Utilities  ---> egrep" to N; Remark: Not needed with grep.
 - set "Finding Utilities  ---> fgrep" to N; Remark: Not needed with grep.
+- set "Init Utilities ---> bootchartd" to N; Remark: Not needed with systemd.
 - set "Init Utilities ---> halt" to N; Remark: Not needed with systemd.
 - set "Init Utilities ---> poweroff" to N; Remark: Not needed with systemd.
 - set "Init Utilities ---> reboot" to N; Remark: Not needed with systemd.